Speed, Accuracy, and Complexity: Speed and Accuracy with Heterogeneous Ability

-We extend our model to speak to effort and ability.
-Our intent is twofold.
-First, we wish to acknowledge that time spent is not necessarily a good measure of the effort spent in a task.
-For instance, a decision-maker might spend a lot of time on a task, but not exert much effort because it is a simple problem, or might spend little time on a hard task but exert a lot of effort.
-We therefore allow the decision-maker to control how much effort they will exert, positing that more effort is costly but increases how much progress they make per unit of time.
+First, it makes explicit that time spent on a task need not be a good measure of the effort expended on it.
+This is precisely the distinction between problem complexity and a more individual-specific notion of cost complexity \citep{Oprea2020AER}, which depends not only on the problem but also on how a decision maker chooses to approach it: a decision-maker may spend a long time on a task whilst exerting little effort, or spend little time on a difficult task and exert substantial effort.
+We therefore allow the decision-maker to control how much effort they exert at every point in time, positing that more effort is costly but increases how much progress they make per unit of time.

-Second, we wish to speak to the ambiguity in the literature regarding the relation between ability and response time.
-In many contexts slower response times are taken to be indicative of greater ability.
-For instance, it is often found that individuals who commit more time to a problem tend to be more successful or sophisticated \citep[e.g.][]{Rubinstein2016QJE,AgranovCaplinTergiman2015JESA,Esteban-CasanellesGoncalves2020WP,GillProwse2023EJ}.

-While the studies that relate response time to ability rely on measuring ability from performance independently, one may be tempted to infer ability from response time directly when performance outcomes are ambiguous or not available.
-Our results suggest that this is not a good idea.